handy-common-utils/ls-having/README.md

 Option `--depth` or `-d` can be used to specify the maximum depth.
 If a negative number is specified, `ls-having` will keep digging down untill there is no more subdirectory.

+### Error handling

+By default `ls-having` ignores errors during processing, and does not print out any error message to either stdout or stderr.
+Typical error situations could be that the root directory does not exist, the user does not have permission to access the root directory or any subdirectory, or a check file, etc.

+By setting `--error panic` option, you can tell `ls-having` to stop immediately with exit code 1 and have error message printed to stderr in case an error happens.

+By setting `--error print` option, you can tell `ls-having` to ignore errors during processing, but print out all error messages to stderr.

 ### Examples